Frequently Asked Questions

 Give back to the local community with every bouquet of flowers sold!
 Each time a shopper purchases the $12.00 Bloomin' 4 Good Bouquet with the red circle sticker, $1 is donated to a local non-profit organization selected to benefit for the month.
 Every bouquet sold works to give back across the local communities served by Hannaford.

 Does only a certain type of floral bouquet benefit local non-profits?

 Yes, only the assorted floral bouquets with the red circle sticker (pictured above) will benefit the selected non-profit of the month.
 The bouquet is a grower's choice floral bouquet means that it is a seasonal assortment of flowers.
 This means that the specific kinds of flowers within the bouquets will change, but the red circle sticker on the bouquet is the indicator that it will benefit a local non-profit upon purchase.

 How are non-profits selected as beneficiaries each month?

 Every month, leadership at each store location chooses a local non-profit to be the default beneficiary from the Bloomin' 4 Good Program.
 If you have been selected, we encourage you to go to your selected store location to see how you can help raise awareness together!

 Can I submit my non-profit to benefit from this program?

 Yes.
-Hannaford is committed to serving the communities in which we live and work, so if your non-profit is 501 (c)(3) certified, then visit our Submit an Organization page to sign up to participate, or visit our website to learn more about our other community programs.
+Hannaford is committed to serving the communities in which we live and work, so if your non-profit is 501 (c)(3) certified, then visit our Submit a Non-Profit page to sign up to participate, or visit our website to learn more about our other community programs.